clustermod/CMF3/framework/components/kosherGarage/README.md

 # Kosher Garage
-Creates a vehicle spawner that can be restricted based on a persons group or role.
+Creates a vehicle spawning system that can be limited similarly to Kosher Arsenal based on a unit's team, team type, role, etc.

+## Dependencies
+### Components
+- Organization
+- Common

+## Maintainers
+- Eric